qlik-oss/core-website/docs/recipes-overview.md

 ## Core Recipe

-_How do I set up a minimal stack with the core components in my orchestration platform of choice?_
+_How do I set up the core stack components in my orchestration platform of choice?_

 TODO...